Folkestone Harbour: 20th century

 During World War I, the harbour became a huge embarkation point for British troops heading to France and the Western Front.
 It was recorded that 10,463,834 military mailbags were handled.
 The harbour also handled 120,000 war refugees.
 In the 1920s, the sail ships had been replaced by steam ships, who were using the outer harbour.
 The inner harbour had then started being used by smaller private craft.

 During World War II, the port closed to civilian boat usage and 44,000 personnel used the port during the Dunkirk Evacuation, filling up to eighty trains heading to London.
 In 1945, cargo services returned to the harbour and ferries went to Calais and Belgium.
 On 1 August 1946, the SS Auto Carrier started carrying cars to Boulogne.
 July 1947 the Folkestone-Boulogne service resumed after a winter break.
 Over 67,000 passengers had used the service.

 In 1960, the services were very popular and were carrying over 800,000 passengers, 438 cars and 276 lorries or commercial vehicles.

-In 1971-2, a roll-on/roll-off ramp was built for two new ships, Hengist and Horsa.
+In 1971–2, a roll-on/roll-off ramp was built for two new ships, Hengist and Horsa.
 By 1972, the Folkestone to Boulogne, Calais and Ostend services were carrying up to 1,266,783 passengers, 913,160 cars, 5,633 commercial vehicles and 31,594 freight vehicles (lorries and trucks).

 21st century

 In 2001, all ferry services stopped.
 During this time, the fishing industry was going through various changes and by 2002, only ten boats (with thirty men) were employed in the fishing industry.

 In 2010 a plan was commissioned for the development of the harbour and seafront from architect Sir Terry Farrell and Partners, and outline planning permission was granted in summer 2013.
 Clearance of redundant and dilapidated buildings took place in 2014/15, and stonework and original steelwork on the harbour arm has been carefully restored so that the area can be opened up to the public as a new pier and promenade from the summer of 2015.
 Much of the former fairground site is being used for car parking and temporary recreational use whilst preparations continue for the rest of the development.
+An iconic building on site, the Trinity House Pilot Station that served as the harbours port tower was demolished in 2014.

 A plan was developed by the Remembrance Line Association which is based on retaining the harbour railway and its station as a major heritage/tourist operation and 'Leaving for War' museum given the significance of the Folkestone Harbour Branch in both World Wars which is important to the Allied and Commonwealth nations.
-The harbour railway station, unused by regular trains since 2000, has succumbed to nature, and the Office of the Rail Regulator confirmed the permanent closure of the branch line in summer 2014.
+The harbour railway station, unused by regular trains since 2000, was redeveloped into a walkway resembling the High Line in New York.